bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-We created a new struct with private methods.
-Why?
-We want to make sure the `Project` is always in a correct state.
-Private fields help us with this.
-To let to get those fields we wrote two getter methods.
-How about creating?
-Go doesn't have constructors.
-It doesn't mean we cannot create a custom constructor function.
+We created a new structure with private methods.
+It will provide the correct state of the project and won’t cause any problems.
+We use private fields, which we recived by writing two getter methods.
+They don’t have constructors.
+Although we can still create a custom constructor function.

-In our domain, the project has to have a valid (not empty) name and an ID.
+In our domain, the project has to have a valid name and an ID.
 We can achieve this in at least two ways.
 The first one is creating the constructor method.
-The constructor method will do all the checks.
+This  method will do all the audits.
 The second approach is to create a function `func (p Project) IsValid() bool`.
-We'll call it everytime we want to check if the project is a valid object.
+We’ll use it everytime we want to check if the project is an important object.

 Personally, I prefer the first option, but the second one is valid as well.
-It's all about preferences and the specific case.
-It's the time for the test.
-Create a new file called `domain/project_test.go` and put the test as shown below.
-Please notice that we created a new `domain` package.

-I prefer the first option, but the second one is valid as well.
-It’s all about preferences and the specific case.
-It’s the time for the test.
-Create a new file called `domain/project_test.go` and put the test as shown below.
+It’s all about preferences and specific of the case.
+Now, you are able to do the test.
+Create a new file called domain/project_test.go and put the test as shown below.
 Please notice that we created a new domain package.

-{{< info title="What's in the domain package?" msg="In Domain-Driven Design (DDD), the Domain is the core of our application.
+{{< info title="What's in the domain package?" msg="In Domain-Driven Design (DDD), the Domain is the base of our application.
 It holds all the business logic of the application.
 It cannot contain any code that interacts with the infrastructure.
 The Domain should be both platform and framework agnostic." >}}

 ```go
 package domain